 Chairs of PG FEC

 7. The Chairs of Postgraduate Faculty Education Committees are responsible for the quality assurance and development of postgraduate provision in their Faculty.
-This includes working closely with departmental Directors of Postgraduate Research who are all members of the relevant Postgraduate Faculty Education Committee.
+This includes working closely with departmental Directors of Postgraduate Research who are members of the relevant Postgraduate Faculty Education Committee.

-The Director of Postgraduate Training
+The Director of Researcher Development

 Departmental Directors of Postgraduate Research